Zachhaaa/zachpuglia-portfolio/content/titan-4m.md

 # CAM

-Is composed of two setups and uses the following tools
+It is composed of two setups and uses the following tools

  - Face mill
  - 3/8" End mill